CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

   </div>
 </div>
 ```
-This time around you can really start to feel the awesomeone power of Haml.
+This time around you can really start to feel the awesome power of Haml.

-The charm here goes beyond the fact that we’ve saved tons of characters and even a few entire lines, notice how much easier it is to read the Haml at a glance.
+The charm here goes beyond the fact that we've saved tons of characters and even a few entire lines, notice how much easier it is to read the Haml at a glance.
 All of the nasty clutter that comes with HTML has bee stripped away and in its place is a clear hierarchy of markup that is instantly discernible.

 ###HTML5

-Just in case you’re wondering, Haml works just fine with all of the cool new tags inside of HTML5.
-In fact, it doesn’t really care what type of tags you try to create.
-If you type “%somecrazytag” the output result will be ““ regardless of the fact that this isn’t even valid HTML.
+Just in case you're wondering, Haml works just fine with all of the cool new tags inside of HTML5.
+In fact, it doesn't really care what type of tags you try to create.
+If you type “%somecrazytag” the output result will be ““ regardless of the fact that this isn't even valid HTML.

-Here’s a quick example to illustrate that uses the new header, nav, section and footer HTML5 tags.
+Here's a quick example to illustrate that uses the new header, `nav`, section and footer HTML5 tags.

 Haml: